 - A real estate investment trust (REIT)

-- Crowdfunding platforms, like Peerstreet, Fundrise and RealtyShares
+- Crowdfunding platforms, like Peerstreet, Fundrise, and RealtyShares

 Investment options.
 There’s more good news here.
 You can hold just about any type of investment in a traditional IRA that you choose.
-The IRS has a very short list of prohibited investments, and their generally not the kind you would buy anyway.
+The IRS has a very short list of prohibited investments, and they’re generally not the kind you would buy anyway.

 As for what type of investments you can hold – just use your imagination!
 Mutual funds, ETFs, target date funds, individual stocks and bonds, certificates of deposit, options, gold, foreign currency, and real estate investment trusts.